graysonlee123/Vue-Subscription-Tracker/README.md

 ## TODOs
 ### Priority

-[] Add id's for labels and inputs

 ### General

+[] fix "onblur" remove errors for input components
 [] Landing page - just serve in node and link correspondingly?
 [] Restrict IP's from Mongo Database
-[] Blank subscription
-[] Double check new user avatar
-[] Instead of posting a new subscription on duplication, fill out a blank form
+[] Instead of posting a new subscription on duplication, fill out a not-yet posted form

 ### Low Priority
-[] Mobile responsiveness for subscriptions list, specifically on tablet [] "Flash" subscription on update / creation in list [] fix "onblur" remove errors for input components
+[] "Flash" subscription on update / creation in list [] Fix user avatar loading when opening options menu

 ### Done

+[x] Mobile responsiveness for subscriptions list, specifically on tablet [x] Blank subscription
+[x] Double check new user avatar
+[x] Add id's for labels and inputs
 [x] Style select inputs
 [x] Make menus full-width slide up at bottom of page?
 [x] Add, for example, "in two months" to upcoming payment dates